 How to Generate a Semantic Model in Precog

-Precog can automatically generate semantic models for your data sources, enabling natural language queries through Snowflake Cortex Analyst.
+Precog can automatically generate semantic models for your data connections, enabling natural language queries through Snowflake Cortex Analyst.
 This guide walks you through enabling semantic modeling and generating your first model.

 Prerequisites